Fridge And Freezer Parts Help

 9/10 the compressor shorted dead, running like a dog and overheating or seized and overheated so that blew to prevent your house from burning down.

-Putting a new one on to risk let your house burn down might not seem such bright idea eh?
+Putting a new one on to risk letting your house burn down might not seem such bright idea eh?

 We know, tough love and no doubt there'll be detractors who always seem to know better in the comments and slag us off for the attitude, condescending nature or whatever.
 Can you get how much we care?